Ahmedhamad99/AgriRAG/README.md

 This project was developed as a practical implementation of Retrieval-Augmented Generation, combining backend software engineering practices with AI-powered document retrieval and question answering.

 ---

-## 📄 License

-This project is intended for educational and portfolio purposes.